jeffmillard/RepData_PeerAssessment1/PA1_template.md

 ### 4.3 New data set with imputed values

+The steps to making the new data set with imputed values:

 * clone original, excluding dates that have no data
 * create 2nd set consisting of random sample of 8 days
 * generate a list of the NA dates to replace
 * generate a list of non-NA dates
 * for each of the 8 newly sampled dates, replace date values with the orginal NA dates

-The steps to making the new data set with imputed values:

-* clone the original data set
-* generate a list of the NA dates to replace
-* generate a list of non-NA dates
-*

 ```r